Shubman Gill: Domestic career

 Gill made his List A debut for Punjab in the 2016–17 Vijay Hazare Trophy on 25 February 2017 against Vidharbha, during which he scored 11 runs before being run out.
 In his second match against Assam, he scored his maiden List A century, scoring 121 runs off 129 balls.
 His first-class debut came against Bengal in the 2017–18 Ranji Trophy on 17 November 2017.
 Later in the same month, in his second first-class match, he scored his maiden century while batting for Punjab against Services.
 He scored 129 runs off 142 balls.

 In October 2018, Gill was named in India C's squad for the 2018–19 Deodhar Trophy.
 In the final round-robin match against India A, he scored an unbeaten century, helping send India C through to the final.
 The following month, he was named as one of the eight players to watch ahead of the 2018–19 Ranji Trophy by ESPNcricinfo.
 In December 2018, during the match against Tamil Nadu in the Ranji Trophy, Gill scored his maiden double century in first-class cricket, scoring 268 runs.
-On 25 December 2018, on the fourth day of the match against Hyderabad in the Ranji Trophy, with Punjab needing 338 runs from 57 overs, Gill scored 148 off 154 balls, almost single-handedly taking his side to victory.
+On 25 December 2018, on the fourth day of the match against Hyderabad in the Ranji Trophy, with Punjab needing 338 runs from 57 overs, Gill scored 148 off 154 balls, almost single-handedly taking his team to victory.
 The match finished as a draw, with Punjab ending the run chase at 324/8 in 57 overs.
 In the match against Bengal, Gill surpassed 1,000 runs in first-class cricket in his fifteenth innings.
 He was the leading run-scorer for Punjab in the 2018–19 Ranji Trophy, with 728 runs in five matches.

 In August 2019, Gill was named as the captain of the India Blue team for the 2019–20 Duleep Trophy.
 In October 2019, he was selected as the captain of the India C team for the 2019–20 Deodhar Trophy.
-In November 2019, he became the youngest cricketer to lead a side in a final of the tournament.
+In November 2019, he became the youngest cricketer to lead a team in a final of the tournament.
 He was 20 years and 57 days old, beating Virat Kohli's record, who was 21 years 124 days old during the 2009–10 tournament.

 In September 2022, Gill was signed up by Glamorgan as their overseas player for the remainder of the 2022 County Championship season.
 He debuted at the Sophia ground against Worcestershire.

 In August 2025, Gill was selected to lead the North Zone cricket team in 2025–26 Duleep Trophy.